-All international cargo shipments coming to the United States via the sea, land, and air modes of transportation are screened by the NTC using the Automated Targeting System (ATS) to identify those shipments that may be considered potentially high-risk according to NTC security criteria.
-Any cargo container carrying a shipment identified as potentially high-risk is identified for immediate review and assessed or scanned prior to lading at a Container Security Initiative (CSI) member foreign port of origin or at arrival at a U.S. POE.
+All international cargo containers coming to the United States via the sea, land, and air modes of transportation are screened by the NTC using the Automated Targeting System (ATS) to identify those shipments that may be considered potentially high-risk according to NTC security criteria.
+Any cargo container traveling via the maritime environment carrying a shipment identified as potentially high-risk is identified for immediate review and assessed or scanned prior to lading at a Container Security Initiative (CSI) member foreign port of origin or at arrival at a U.S. POE.
 Assessing, resolving, and when required, scanning and physically inspecting cargo found to be potentially high-risk ensures the safety of the public and minimizes the impact to the trade through the effective use of risk-focused targeting.

-The NTC periodically refines, improves, and revises the security criteria applied by the Automated Targeting System, which in turn improves the focus of the risk assessment applied and somewhat reduces the overall number of cargo shipments identified as potentially high-risk.
-This process of continual review and refinement in the security criteria applied and ATS methodology has led to significant reductions in the total number of cargo containers identified as potentially high-risk total amount of cargo arriving at U.S. POEs has increased over the same time period.
+The NTC periodically refines, improves, and revises the security criteria applied by the ATS, which in turn improves the focus of the risk assessment applied and somewhat reduces the overall number of cargo containers identified as potentially high-risk.